 - 2-3 tablespoon Parmesan Cheese

 - In a pan, drizzle the olive oil and add the minced garlic clove.
 Turn on to medium heat.
-When it starts to fizzle, add the chopped Porcini mushrooms (after you carefully cleaned them) and sauté for a couple of minutes.
+When it starts to sizzle, add the chopped Porcini mushrooms (after you carefully cleaned them) and sauté for a couple of minutes.
 Then add the rice and let it toast for 2 more minutes.

 - Pour the white wine and let the alcohol evaporate, then turn down the heat to low and add a cup of hot vegetable stock.
 Once the liquid is absorbed, add more stock and repeat until the rice is cooked.

 - Meanwhile, purée the pumpkin and add it to the risotto halfway through the cooking (about 8-10 minutes).

 - Add also the heavy cream and mix well.
 When the rice is "al dente" (it should still have a bite, but it shouldn't be crunchy) turn off the heat, add the finely chopped parsley, black pepper and finish with a tablespoon of butter and Parmesan cheese to make the risotto super creamy and delicious!